 Search for Biodiversity

-In November 2019 we went into our "Search for Biodiversity" expedition with an ambitious plan to examine reef health, biodiversity and storm damage along a 400km stretch of the northern Great Barrier Reef.
+In November 2019 we went into our "Search for Biodiversity" expedition with an ambitious plan to examine reef health, biodiversity and storm damage along a 400km stretch of the Northern Great Barrier Reef.
 Our team certainly rose to the occasion, achieving an impressive number of surveys, citizen science programs and media projects.
 Here is a summary of all that was accomplished during our two-week expedition:

 - 20 manta tows, covering over 10km of reef